runehol/AwesomeTTS/README.md

 More information about the add-on and how to use it can be found on its [AnkiWeb add-on page](https://ankiweb.net/shared/info/301952613).

+AwesomeTTS is free and open source software, released under version 3 of the GNU General Public License.

 ## Building and Installing

 There are a few different ways one can build/install this add-on.